-Organisations working in the area of Life sciences, especially those dealing with research, development, production, export or distribution of pharmaceutical drugs and formulations, can have an ongoing challenge or a constraint in one of the following areas:
+Organizations working in the area of Life sciences, especially those dealing with research, development, production, export or distribution of pharmaceutical drugs and formulations, can have an ongoing challenge or a constraint in Operations, Research & Development or in Distribution to International Warehouses.

 Pharmaceutical manufacturing plants are characterized by a large number of dedicated product routings/flow lines coupled with a high degree of variability in manufacturing capacity (downtime and batch time) and RM availability.
 The practice of planning and scheduling of pharmaceutical manufacturing over long horizons result in piling up WIP over certain product routes.
 This in turn creates overloading of work centres in that route.
 At the same time, due to commonality of raw material, some of the other product routes/flow lines may be starving.
 This erratic starvation or overloading of work centres that pharmaceutical manufacturing plants often experience, leads to highly variable lead times and delays in order/batch completion.
 Expediting delayed orders force frequent changes in schedules.
 This causes capacity/output loss.
 Consequent issues pharma companies tend to face include exigency of new product launches, write offs/discounting of FG and expensive air freights.
 Sales and profitability of many Life sciences companies in this industry are steadily deteriorating even as the companies’ investment in inventory, capital costs, and operating expenses are increasing.

 Find out how Vector’s pharma consulting services can enable Life science companies engaged in the manufacturing of pharmaceuticals to ensure 100% on-time-in-full deliveries at a significantly reduced lead time.
 Learn more about how companies can achieve this while they increase plant output and significantly lower working capital deployed in their businesses.Read More

 Reduce project lead time

 Increase output in additional resources